 Jasper sits in the middle of one of the world’s largest Dark Sky Preserves—an area free of artificial light pollution—and every fall, the mountain town hosts the Jasper Dark Sky Festival.
-It takes place October 12 to 21 this year and celebrates the natural beauty of the night sky through talks and outdoor nighttime events such as aurora watching, supermoon viewing and stargazing.
+It takes place October 18 to 27 this year and celebrates the natural beauty of the night sky through talks and outdoor nighttime events such as aurora watching, moon viewing and stargazing.
 This year’s speakers include Canadian astronaut Dr. Robert Thirsk.

 Average Fall Temperature: Daytime highs sit at around 17 Celsius in September and fall off to 10 Celsius by the end of October.

 [This story appears in the November 2016 issue of WestJet Magazine and has since been updated.]